 Before your kayaking journey, be sure to download some of the citizen science apps of whale tail photos to see if you can spot some of the regular characters, or upload your own image of a tail and contribute to marine mammal research.

-Along with humpbacks, pods of orcas routinely pass through Resurrection Bay and you may spot them from your kayak, especially in spring and fall.
+Along with humpbacks, pods of orcas routinely pass through Resurrection Bay.
+You may spot them from your kayak, especially during spring and fall in Alaska.

 These highly intelligent apex predators have their own distinct cultures and social structures.
 They are hunters (unlike the humpbacks) but the population of resident orcas regularly spotted in Resurrection Bay only eats fish.